 Could my poor credit history affect the premium I pay?

-If your track record of repaying borrowed money is poor, and your credit history reflects this, then you might not be able to get cover or be offered a pay monthly option.
+If your track record of repaying borrowed money is poor and your credit history reflects this, you might not get cover or be offered an option to pay monthly.

-If you are offered a pay monthly option, then your premiums might be increased.
+If you’re offered a pay monthly option, then your premiums are likely to be increased.
 If you can, consider paying for your car insurance in one go.

 How does bad credit affect monthly car insurance?

-Most car insurance providers will give you the option of paying your car insurance premiums on a monthly or yearly basis.
+Most car insurance providers give you the option of paying your car insurance premiums on a monthly or yearly basis.
 However, if you choose to pay monthly premiums, the insurer may add interest to the cost of your premiums, as you’re effectively getting credit on your yearly policy.
-This means it is generally cheaper to pay for your insurance in one annual instalment.
+So, this will likely cost more overall.
+It’s generally cheaper to pay for your insurance in one annual instalment.

 An IVA can also affect the cost of your car insurance.
 This is unlikely to happen during the term of your policy, but you might find that your premiums increase on renewal.
 While having an IVA in place might not make you more likely to have an accident, it can make insurers see you as a higher risk of making a claim for things you might otherwise not have bothered to (and just paid for the damage yourself).